figsoda/pactorio/README.md

 # Optional, short description of your mod
 description = "Example mod.
 Does something and some other things. "

-# Optional, default to "0.12", usually needs to be added
+# Optional, default: "0.12", usually needs to be added
 factorio_version = "1.0"